Microsoft acquires Israeli security firm Hexadite, sources say for $100M

 Where to watch the James Comey testimony online and on TV

 Yet more activity in the world of cybersecurity.
-Today Microsoft confirmed that it has acquired Hexadite, an Israeli startup that uses AI to identify and protect against attacks.
-We and others reported that this deal was in the works last month, for a price sources tell us is $100 million.
+Microsoft today confirmed that it has acquired Hexadite, an Israeli startup that uses AI to identify and protect against attacks.
+We and others reported last month that this deal was in the works, for a price sources tell us is $100 million.

 The idea is to expand Microsoft’s existing security portfolio with an infusion of new technology based around new innovations in areas like AI and machine learning.
 “Our vision is to deliver a new generation of security capabilities that helps our customers protect, detect and respond to the constantly evolving and ever-changing cyberthreat landscape,” said Terry Myerson, executive vice president, Windows and Devices Group, Microsoft, in a statement.